will1410/basicjquery/verybasic.md

 A function like this takes an event and tells jQuery what to do when the event happens.
 The "what to do" part usually consists of more jQuery.

 Some people are asking "What's blur?"
-It's the opposit of focus:
+It's the opposite of focus:

 ~~~JavaScript
 $("#catalog_results #search-form").focus();